Takeaways from Michigan’s loss against Arizona

 But for a team that was supposed to be one of the defensive teams in the nation by advanced metrics thanks to their length and versatility, they have looked pitiful at times, especially on the interior.

 Performances like this make me fear what Michigan will look like going against guys like Trevion Williams and Kofi Cockburn.
-If they can’t improve their defense against big men before conference play, they can kiss back-to-back Big Ten titles goodbye and might have to fight an uphill battle to even make it into the NCAA tournament.
+If they can’t improve the defense against big men before conference play, it can kiss back-to-back Big Ten titles goodbye and might have to fight an uphill battle to even make it into the NCAA Tournament.

 Frankie Collins’ first half performance was encouraging

-As the year goes along, you would hope to see some shot-making progress from the young guards to take some of the stress off of Eli Brooks.
-While it was for only a brief stretch, Frankie Collins flashed a bit of the reason why he was such a highly touted recruit in the loss.
+As the year goes along, you would hope to see some shot-making progress from the young guards to take some of the stress off Brooks.
+While it was for only a brief stretch, Frankie Collins flashed a bit of the reason why he was such a highly-touted recruit in the loss.

 Those two points were Collins’ only points of the game, but he also grabbed four boards and had two assists off the bench in what was his best game of the year by default.